0cjs/8bitdev/src/biosdef/README.md

 from the [retroabandon disassemblies][rd].

-The files may also contain generic names for any routines that match the "common" API described below.
-Any common routines that are not provided directly by system ROM may have equivalent code provided in `<machine>/common.aXX`; see below for more details.
+The files may also contain generic names for any routines that match the "common" API described below. common routines that are not provided directly by system ROM may have equivalent code provided in `<machine>/common.aXX`; see below for more details.